John Keir: Second Boer War

 Keir later transferred back to the R.H.A., and was commanding a battery at the outbreak of the 2nd Boer War in October 1899.
 His unit was not sent out with the Expeditionary Force, and he remained at home during the early stages of the war.
 However, in early 1901 he was promoted to lieutenant-colonel and offered command of the 1st Battalion of the newly formed Imperial Yeomanry, volunteer mounted infantry being raised for service in South Africa.
 He commanded the battalion for several months along the Orange River, and in December 1901 was assigned to command the Royal Artillery Mounted Rifles, a similar force drawn from regular artillerymen; he remained with this unit until shortly before the end of the war, and received the brevet rank of colonel in the South Africa Honours list published on 26 June 1902.
 For his services in South Africa, he was mentioned in despatches (dated 8 April 1902) as well as awarded the Queen's medal with five clasps.
 Following the end of the war in June 1902, he returned to the United Kingdom in the ship S.S.
 Dunottar Castle, which arrived at Southampton in July 1902.

 1902–1914

-He had transferred back to the R.H.A. as a Lieutenant-Colonel in April 1902, and was posted to India, where he was formally promoted to Colonel and appointed an Assistant Adjutant-General.
-In 1907, he was given the command of a brigade at Allahabad, promoted to Major-General in 1909, and returned home in 1911.
-In July 1912 he was given command of the South Midland Division, part of the Territorial Force, and remained with them until July 1914, when he was transferred to take command of the 6th Division, a Regular Army formation at that time based in Ireland.
+He had transferred back to the R.H.A. as a lieutenant-colonel in April 1902, and was posted to India, where he was formally promoted to colonel and appointed an assistant adjutant-general in September 1904.
+In 1907, he was given the command of a brigade at Allahabad, for which he was granted the temporary rank of brigadier general in October, He was made a Companion of the Order of the Bath in June of that year.
+He was promoted to major general in July 1909, and returned home in 1911.

+In July 1912 he was given command of the South Midland Division, part of the Territorial Force (TF), taking over from Major General Alexander Thorneycroft.
+He remained with them until July 1914, when he was transferred to succeed Major General William Pulteney in command of the 6th Division, a Regular Army formation at that time based in Ireland.